Tag Archives: Application Tips

 Instructions: Answer all 3 of the following questions.
 For each short answer question, respond in 500 characters only (the equivalent of about 100 words).

 3. Life is full of uncertainties, and plans and circumstances can change.
 As a result, navigating a career requires you to be adaptable.
 Should the short-term goals that you provided above not materialize what alternative directions have you considered?

-This essay is entirely open ended ”“ topics can span your personal background, work experiences, values or extracurriculars.
+This essay is entirely open ended and you can cover topics spanning your personal background, work experiences, values or extracurriculars.
 If you have a particularly interesting story in any of those areas, this is the place to tell that story.
-This creative exercise is certainly an opportunity to follow the admissions committee’s advice to share “what makes you a dynamic, multi-dimensional person.”
+Whatever areas you choose to highlight, make sure you are following the admissions committee’s advice to share what makes you a dynamic, multi-dimensional person.

 The best essays will be both specific and personal.
 While everyone benefits from a diverse alumni network, what specifically do you want to give and receive from your classmates?
 If you describe clubs and classes you are attracted to, also offer specific examples from your past experiences to show your consistent personal or professional passions.